bazelbuild/bazel/site/docs/cc-toolchain-config-reference.md

   </tr>
 </table>

-## Action config
+## Using action_config

-A `action_config` is a Starlark struct that describes a Bazel action by specifying the tool (binary) to invoke during the action and sets of flags, defined by features, that apply constraints to the action's execution.
+The `action_config` is a Starlark struct that describes a Bazel action by specifying the tool (binary) to invoke during the action and sets of flags, defined by features.
+These flags apply constraints to the action's execution.

 The `action_config()` constructor has the following parameters:

 <table>
   <col width="300">